Our School Council

 The Class Meetings also identifies areas that the children would like to see improved, then work with our deputy headteacher and school governors to achieve this.
 The Council organise fund raising events for both school based projects and charitable organisations as well as building links with local community events.

-Our Councillors are always busy thinking about all the things they can do to make our school the best it can be.
+Our Communicators are always busy thinking about all the things they can do to make our school the best it can be.
 Some of the things they voted on are playground equipment and PTA events.